floh-bhaptics/ArizonaSunshine_OWO/README.md

 ## Installation

 * Download the [MelonLoader installer](https://melonwiki.xyz/#/?id=automated-installation) and install MelonLoader onto your game.
-* Download the latest release of [this mod](https://github.com/floh-bhaptics/ArizonaSunshine_OWO/releases/latest) and unzip it into your game directory.
+* Download the latest release of [this mod](https://github.com/floh-bhaptics/ArizonaSunshine_OWO/releases/latest) and unzip it into the "Mods" folder in your game directory.
 * That's it.
 Start your OWO app in the same network, connect to the OWO skin, and start up the game.

 ## Currently supported effects